Outplacement: What Employers Should do After the Layoff

 One of the service lines I’m very proud of at HTI is our department that handles Career Transition Services for those individuals exiting a company.

-Most often without any prior knowledge of the impending job loss.
-Companies invest a tremendous amount of a money in inbound employees through training, development and mentoring.
-In contrast, employees caught in a company layoff receive a severance package at best and companies send them on their way without a second thought.
+Most often, these individuals have no prior knowledge of the impending job loss.
+The HR trend is to focus on really good Onboarding processes and procedures, yet there is little to no thought given to the other side of that coin.
+Companies invest a tremendous amount of money in inbound employees through training, development and mentoring.
+In contrast, employees caught in a company layoff receive a severance package at best, and companies send them on their way without a second thought.

 There are significant business arguments for why there is value for a company investing in an employee even when that employee will be exiting and no longer working for the company.

-How you treat an employee when they are leaving is acutely seen by those employees still left with the company.
+How you treat an employee when they are leaving is acutely seen by those employees remaining with the company.

 It leaves them wondering how they’d be treated in the same situation.

-Providing some assistance to an employee gets the employee looking ahead, rather than looking behind.
+Providing some assistance to an employee helps the employee look ahead, rather than behind.

-This translates into less bad mouthing the company, and less likelihood in any litigation.
+This translates into less bad mouthing the company, and less likelihood for litigation.